rails/rails/guides/source/api_app.md

 ### Creating a new application

-You can generate a new api Rails app:
+You can generate a new API Rails app:

 ```bash
 $ rails new my_api --api